How to spot a recession (and worry less about its effects)

 The NBER looks at several pieces of data such as total employment numbers, inflation-adjusted household income, wholesale and retail sales figures, and industrial production.
 When the NBER committee sees a sizable decline in all four pieces of data for several months or quarters, they’ll call it a recession.

 Recessions have come in different shapes and sizes over the years.
 According to the NBER, there have been 11 business cycles in the U.S. since the end of World War II, and the average recession lasted for 11 months.
 The 2008 recession was particularly bad and lasted for about 18 months.
 But it came after the U.S. economy had been growing for about six years.
 The recession before that, in 2001, only lasted about eight months, and it came after about 10 years of growth.

 Investors and the media already were focused on the possibility of a recession in 2019, thanks to trade tensions between the U.S. and China and worries that economic growth might stall.
-And today people wonder about recession due to the COVID-19 shutdowns and a plunge in oil prices.
+And today people wonder about the length and severity of this recession.

 “If consumers lose their confidence, they try to raise savings by not spending, which then leads to a vicious circle of less consumer spending, more job losses, more wage cuts,” Baur says.